ck3leetcode/highspot-assignment-mixtape/README.md

 # Highspot Assignment Mixtape

 ## What is highspot-assignment-mixtape
-“Highspot-assignment-mixtape” is a command-line batch application that applies a batch of changes to an input mixtape file and output a new mixtape file with the changes.
+“Highspot-assignment-mixtape” is a java based command-line batch application that applies a batch of changes to an input mixtape file and output a new mixtape file with the changes.

 ## Prerequisite
 *   Java >= 1.8